-How to Tweak User Account Control (UAC) Options in Windows Vista Home Basic & Home Premium?
+Registry Tweaks to Customize User Account Control (UAC) Options in Windows Vista and Later

-There is a tutorial on this site for Tweaking UAC (User Account Control) using secpol.msc (Local Security Policy):
+There is a tutorial on this site for tweaking and customizing UAC (User Account Control) settings using secpol.msc (Local Security Policy):

-But if you are a Windows Vista Home Basic or Home Premium user and want to tweak UAC (User Account Control) settings using secpol.msc, then you'll be out of luck cause secpol.msc is a part of Group Policy Editor and its not included in Vista Home editions.
+But if you are a Home Basic or Home Premium version user and want to tweak UAC (User Account Control) settings using secpol.msc, then you are out of luck because secpol.msc is a part of Group Policy Editor and its not included in Home editions of Windows OS.

-But don't worry, the same settings can be applied using Windows Registry Editor, so you can also enjoy the UAC tweaks in Vista Home editions using registry editor.
+Don’t worry, the same tweaks can also be applied using Windows Registry Editor, so you can also enjoy the UAC tweaks in Home editions of Windows Vista and later using registry editor.

 2. Under Policies key look for a key with the name "System".
 If its not present then create it by right-click on Policies key and select "New -> Key" and give it name "System".